-- Care at Home (non personal care tasks);
+- a) Care at Home (non personal care tasks);

-- Social Support;
+- b) Social Support;

-- Housing and Community Support Supported Living; and
+- c) Housing and Community Support Supported Living; and

-- Practical Support.
+- d) Practical Support.

 These charges are financially assessed for each individual based upon their ability to pay.
 The individual will need to disclose all relevant financial details.
 Non-disclosure of required financial details will result in the maximum charge being applied.